 We entered into our 2012 Credit Agreement in the aggregate principal amount of up to \$100 million on August 3, 2012 and amended it on November 1, 2013 and March 29, 2016.
 The 2012 Credit Agreement includes an uncommitted unsecured incremental borrowing facility of up to an additional \$50 million.
 The principal on any borrowings made under the 2012 Credit Agreement is due on November 1, 2018.
-Interest on any loans outstanding under the 2012 Credit Agreement accrues and is payable quarterly in arrears at one of the following rates selected by us: (i) the highest of (a) the federal funds rate plus 0.50% plus an applicable margin of 0% to 1%, (b) the prime rate, as defined, plus an applicable margin of 0% to 1%, and (c) the Eurocurrency rate, as defined, plus an applicable margin of 1% to 2%.
+Interest on any loans outstanding under the 2012 Credit Agreement accrues and is payable quarterly in arrears at one of the following rates selected by us: (i) the highest of (a) the federal funds rate plus 0.50% plus an applicable margin of 0% to 1%, (b) the prime rate, as defined, plus an applicable margin of 0% to 1%, and (c) the Eurocurrency rate, as defined, plus 0.50% plus an applicable margin of 0% to 1% or (ii) the Eurocurrency rate, as defined, plus an applicable margin of 1% to 2%.
 The applicable margin is determined based upon the ratio of our total debt to earnings before interest, taxes, depreciation, and amortization, as defined in the 2012 Credit Agreement.
 For this purpose, total debt is defined as total debt less up to \$25 million of unrestricted U.S. cash.

-As of July 2, 2016, the outstanding balance under the 2012 Credit Agreement was \$64.3 million, an increase of \$38.3 million from January 2, 2016.
-This increase includes a \$29.9 million euro-denominated borrowing used to fund the acquisition of PAAL on April 4, 2016.
-As of July 2, 2016, we had \$35.1 million of borrowing capacity available under the committed portion of the 2012 Credit Agreement.
+As of October 1, 2016, the outstanding balance under the 2012 Credit Agreement was \$63.5 million, an increase of \$37.5 million from January 2, 2016.
+This increase includes a \$29.9 million euro-denominated borrowing used to fund the acquisition of PAAL in April 2016.
+As of October 1, 2016, we had \$36.3 million of borrowing capacity available under the committed portion of the 2012 Credit Agreement.
 The amount we are able to borrow under the 2012 Credit Agreement is the total borrowing capacity of \$100 million less any outstanding borrowings, letters of credit and multi-currency borrowings issued under the 2012 Credit Agreement.

 Our obligations under the 2012 Credit Agreement may be accelerated upon the occurrence of an event of default under the 2012 Credit Agreement, which includes customary events of default including without limitation payment defaults, defaults in the performance of affirmative and negative covenants, the inaccuracy of representations or warranties, bankruptcy- and insolvency-related defaults, defaults relating to such matters as the Employment Retirement Income Security Act, unsatisfied judgments, the failure to pay certain indebtedness, and a change of control default.
 In addition, the 2012 Credit Agreement contains negative covenants applicable to us and our subsidiaries, including financial covenants requiring us to comply with a maximum consolidated leverage ratio of 3.5 to 1 and a minimum consolidated interest coverage ratio of 3 to 1, and restrictions on liens, indebtedness, fundamental changes, dispositions of property, making certain restricted payments (including dividends and stock repurchases), investments, transactions with affiliates, sale and leaseback transactions, swap agreements, changing our fiscal year, arrangements affecting subsidiary distributions, entering into new lines of business, and certain actions related to the discontinued operation.
-As of July 2, 2016, we were in compliance with these covenants.
+As of October 1, 2016, we were in compliance with these covenants.